wildfly/quickstart/ejb-security/README.md

 What is it?
 -----------

-This example demonstrates the use of Java EE declarative security to control access to Servlets and EJBs in *JBoss WildFly*.
+This example demonstrates the use of Java EE declarative security to control access to Servlets and EJBs in *WildFly*.

 This quickstart takes the following steps to implement EJB security: